-MedStar National Rehabilitation Network’s Pain Management Program offers state-of-the-art evaluation and treatment of back, neck and spine pain.
-The goal is to arrive at a specific diagnosis, and formulate the most effective treatment plan.
+MedStar National Rehabilitation Network’s Pain Management Program offers state-of-the-art evaluation and treatment of back, neck, and spine pain.
+The goal is to determine a specific diagnosis and formulate the most effective treatment plan.

 The MedStar Spine Center at Chevy Chase offers a full-range of outpatient treatments, tailored to the specific needs of each individual.